 Type "review my lesson plan" into any AI tool you have.
 You'll get a paragraph of polite feedback.
 Great structure.
 Consider more engagement.
 Maybe add a hook.
 None of it is anything you can use on Monday.

 That's because you're asking AI to evaluate.
-You should be asking it to convene some of the biggest minds in pedagogy, learning science, behavioral science and related disciplines and let them argue about your work in their own voices.
-Piaget on whether students are building cognitive structures.
-Hirsch on whether they're learning specific knowledge.
-Freire on whose voice your lesson centers and whose it erases.
-Hattie demanding the effect size on your favorite tactic.
+You should be asking it to convene a board of education's biggest minds across pedagogy, learning science, behavioral science, and related disciplines, and let them argue about your work in their own voices.
+One advisor pushes you on whether students are actually building cognitive structures.
+Another asks whether they're learning specific knowledge worth retaining.
+A third asks whose voice your lesson centers and whose it erases.
+A fourth demands the effect size on your favorite tactic.
 They will not agree.
 The fight is the entire point.

 "A panel that fights about your lesson plan is more useful than an AI that compliments it."